Turbo Takeaways

 2. Work With a Financial Advisor

-As soon as you win a lottery, consider enlisting a team of professionals such as an attorney, a CPA, and a financial advisor to help you manage your winnings.
-These professionals can provide you with the financial guidance you need so you can plan for your future and ensure your winnings are protected.
+After winning a lottery, consider enlisting a team of professionals, such as an attorney, a CPA, and a financial advisor, to help manage your winnings.
+These professionals can provide financial guidance to help you plan for the future and ensure your winnings are protected.

 Avoid discussing your winnings with anyone until you’ve discussed your finances with these professionals.
 Working with financial advisors to plan your estate and ensure proper tax planning will help you manage your windfall and provide for future investments.